Tadeoz24/NG-VIDEO-GAME-DB/README.md

   [TODO](../TODO.md) - [Contributing](../CONTRIBUTING.md) - [Authors](#authors) -
   [Acknowledgments](#acknowledgement) ## 🧐 About <a name="about"></a>

-Write about 1-2 paragraphs describing the purpose of your project. ## 🏁 This is my first README file configuration.
+🏁 This is my first README file configuration.
 Main purpose is to improve skills with Angular! <a name="getting_started"></a>

 These instructions will get you a copy of the project up and running on your